Est. 2011 — Upper Midwest

 A one-person channery milling round, flat, and colonial H-came, plus restoration-grade zinc and brass, for stained-glass conservators working on windows that intend to outlast us.

-42active profiles milled to order
+42active die profiles

 1.6 kmof came drawn in a good week